Arpita-deb/Books-Database-Normalization/README.md

 It is part of the Data Analysis Project 'Do I read all the books I buy?', where I'll design a database using PostgreSQL to maintain my collection of books digitally.
 It is done in the Data Cleaning Phase.

-The goal of this project is to -

-1. Load a csv file into a database table using PostgreSQL.
-2. Create a database design for my personal collection of books by normalizing the table upto 3NF (Third Normal Form)
+# Purpose of the database:

+The database is built to organize and manage a personal collection of books.
+It helps in tracking book details such as title, price, publication year, genre, author(s), language, and ratings.
+It also supports actions like marking books as read/unread, recording transaction methods (e.g., purchased, borrowed), and storing other key metadata about each book.

+# Objectives:

+1. Design a database schema and implement it in PostgreSQL database system.
+2. Follow the best practices to normalize the tables to reduce data redundancy and increase efficiency.
-3. Insert, Update and Delete data from the database.
+3. Perform CRUD Operations to add, update or delete data from the database.
-4. Create a sql script for the entire database normalization process.

 # What is Database Normalization?